Does Making Demands Actually Work?

 I never took the exam.
 A year later, I quit.

 There's more to this story, of course, and rich lessons, like: Don't work for jerks.

 Also, don't make one-sided demands.
 If you do, be fully prepared to deal with the potential fallout, which in my case were turning a tenuous relationship with my boss into a contentious one and failing to get the support I wanted.

 The thing is, people don't like to hear demands, no matter how rational your argument is.
-Negotiating, however, is an incremental process.
+Especially when it's underscored by shaming tactics.
+Negotiating, however, is an incremental process based on mutual trust.